Iguinho94CP/Flask-basic/README.md

 # Flask-basic
 This is flask starter template with one blueprint registered (main).
+Environment variables are in separate file(.env).
+Config variables are loaded using python-dotenv which is recommended way.

 ### How to use it: